 - Remove the body and turn the carriage over onto the base board, then reinsert the body in the carriage.

-- Using a square on the base board, screw the height adjusters up or down until sides are as close to square as possible.
+- Using a square on the base board adjust the blocks up or down until the sides are as close to square as possible.
 Check for squareness at the neck and tail end, and around the sides.